Structure of the atmosphere explained simply

 3. Mesosphere

-Temperatures in the upper regions of the mesosphere can drop to as low as −100 °C, making it the coldest layer of the entire atmosphere.
+Temperatures in the upper mesosphere can reach about –100°C, making it the coldest layer of the atmosphere.

 4. Thermosphere